-The Plan obtained its latest determination letter effective January 1, 2016, in which the Puerto Rico taxing authority, Departamento de Hacienda, stated that the Plan, as then designed, was in compliance with the applicable requirements of the Puerto Rico Internal Revenue Code (the "Code") Section 1165(a).
-The Plan administrator and the Plan's tax counsel believe the Plan is designed and is currently being operated in compliance with the applicable requirements of the Code, and therefore believe that the Plan is qualified and the related trust is tax-exempt.
+The Plan obtained its latest determination letter effective June 30, 2020, in which the Internal Revenue Service stated that the Plan, as then designed, was in compliance with the applicable requirements of the Internal Revenue Code (the "Code").
+In addition the Plan administrator believes the Plan is designed and is currently being operated in compliance with the applicable requirements of the Code, and is, therefore, qualified and the related trust is tax-exempt.
 Therefore, no provision for income taxes has been included in the Plan's financial statements.

-US GAAP requires Plan management to evaluate tax positions taken by the Plan and recognize a tax liability if the organization has taken an uncertain position that more likely than not would not be sustained upon examination by the Departamento de Hacienda.
+US GAAP requires Plan management to evaluate tax positions taken by the Plan and recognize a tax liability if the organization has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service.
 The Plan has concluded that it has no material uncertain tax liabilities to be recognized as of December 31, 2022.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.